university-of-york/uoy-design-patterns/src/pages/31-grid.md

 # Grid Layout

-We use a flexible grid system that can be used at all screen resolutions.
+<p class="lead">We use a flexible grid system that can be used at all screen resolutions.
 It's percentage-based, so is flexible enough to fit any container.
-This means is possible (but not necessarily advisable) to nest a grid within a grid.
+This means is possible (but not necessarily advisable) to nest a grid within a grid.</p>

 Note that the grid is used for layout only, and holds no details as to the contents of the grid box.
 Other components should be included within the grid boxes.